grgks/grgks/README.md

  ![GitHub last commit](https://img.shields.io/github/last-commit/grgks/grgks?style=flat)

 🔧 A passionate full-stack developer with a focus on clean, efficient, and scalable code, delivering creative solutions across both front-end and back-end.
-🌱 Constantly evolving with Java, TypeScript, Angular, JavaScript, Python, and exploring new technologies to stay at the forefront of development.
+🌱 Constantly evolving with Java, TypeScript, JavaScript, Python, and exploring new technologies to stay at the forefront of development.
 📚 I share my projects to learn, collaborate, and grow with others in the tech community, contributing to meaningful solutions and real-world applications.